Joan-Amudu/Dunia-Memory-Game/README.md

 * **An ovelay text - Click to start:** This prompts the player to click and start the game.
 Clicking the overlay text also reveals the Nav bar with the Brand Name and About Modal button and the card deck with scoreboard

-* **Navigation Bar:** The navbar as adopted from bootstrap is fully responsive navbar and overall provides a user friendly and intuitive browsing experience.
+* **Navigation Bar:** The navbar, as adopted from bootstrap is fully responsive and overall provides a user friendly and intuitive browsing experience.

 * **About Button** : This is a Modal with right-aligned social media icons (Facebook, GitHub, LinkedIn).
-These icons are links to the respective social media pages and will open in a new tab to maintain user retention.
+These icons are links to their respective social media pages and will open in a new tab to maintain user retention.
 The **Modal** also has content about the game and how to play it.

 ### **Nice to have Features**
-These are fnice-to-have features that would provide an added value for the player and can be implemented in afuture project.
+These are nice-to-have features that would provide an added value for the player and can be implemented in a future project.

 * **A timer**: This timer will start counting when the player clicks the first card.
 In addition, a **Count-down timer**, where the time is predefined for the player and the player either wins the game within that set time or will lose and a **game-over** overlay text will be displayed.
 * **Timer controls**: To give the player more control, the timer would have an on/off functionality, allowing them to choose to play a timed game or a more relaxed game without the timer, thus allowing the player to get more familiar with the game and give them higher chances of winning.
 * **Difficulty levels**: This would include easy, medium and hard levels of difficulty.
-* **Additional Music**: This would include a game-over music, and would apply when the **Count-down timer** is chosen.
+* **Additional Music**: This would include a **game-over** music, and would apply when the **Count-down timer** is chosen.
 The **game-over** music will be activated when the **Count-down timer** has ended indicating that the player has lost the game.
 To add to the user experience, a joyful **Victory** music when the player has won the game, along with the accompanying overlay text.

 #### [Back to top](<#table-of-content>)